sterinaldi/FIGARO/README.md

 To install FIGARO, run `python setup.py build_ext --inplace` and `python setup.py install`.

 An introductive guide on how to use FIGARO can be found in the `introductive_guide.ipynb` notebook, where it is shown how to to reconstruct a probability density with FIGARO and how to use its products.\
-To learn how to use FIGARO to reconstruct skymaps, have a look to the `skymaps.ipynb` notebook.
+To learn how to use FIGARO to reconstruct skymaps, have a look at the `skymaps.ipynb` notebook.

 FIGARO comes with several plug-and-play console scripts:
 * `figaro-density` reconstructs a probability density given a set of samples;